KaijuML/parent/README.md

 Original code can take up to several minutes to compute scores on the WikiBIO test set.
 With this implementation, it takes only 10 seconds with 32 cpus.

 EDIT 28-01-2021: I have added support for multiple references.
-Simply pass a list of files with: `--references <file1> <file2>`. `<file1>` should contain the first reference for all instances (and therefore should have no empty line.) `<file2>` should contain the second reference for all instances (if an instance does not have a second ref, there should be an empty line instead).
+Simply pass a list of files with: `--references <file1> <file2> ... <fileN>`.
+`<file1>` should contain the first reference for all instances (and therefore should have no empty line.) `<file2>` should contain the second reference for all instances (if an instance does not have a second ref, there should be an empty line instead).
 So on, so forth for `<fileN>`.

-Note that for simplicity, I make a very simple and naive check to see if multiple instances are passed (see `parent.py:line351-355`).
+Note that for simplicity, I make a very simple and naive check to see if multiple instances are passed (see `parent.py:line347-355`).
 This could easily break in edge-case settings (e.g. when the code is called on files with only one instance).

 ### Computing the PARENT score in command line: